kalepail/stellar-quest-bounties/bounties/level-1/basic-account-viewer.md

   - The hunter should publish the website and provide a link to the published website.

 #### Review Criteria
-  - UI is not important, but there should atleast be a basic layout.
+  - UI is not of primary importance but there should at least be a basic layout.
-  - The code quality is not important.
+  - The code quality is also not primarily important but should function properly and be reasonably reviewable.
   - The code should be checked to insure the integration with the web-wallet is done correctly.